dubs3c/SLAE/assignment_7/README.md

 ## Decryption

-The decryption process will loop over all files and folders in `/etc/` and try to use each file path as the key together with the username.
+The decryption function will loop over all files and folders in `/etc/` and try each file path as the key together with the current username.
 When the correct key is found, the shellcode is decrypted.

 Decrypting shellcode: